Borderlands: The Pre-Sequel: Reception

 Borderlands: The Pre-Sequel received positive reviews from critics.
-Aggregating review website Metacritic gave the PlayStation 3 version 77/100 based on 24 reviews, the Microsoft Windows version 75/100 based on 55 reviews and the Xbox 360 version 74/100 based on 16 reviews.
+Aggregating review website Metacritic gave the PlayStation 3 version 77/100 based on 24 reviews, the Windows version 75/100 based on 55 reviews and the Xbox 360 version 74/100 based on 16 reviews.

 Daniel Bloodworth from GameTrailers gave the game an 8.4/10.
 He praised the characters and the new gameplay mechanics introduced in The Pre-Sequel.
 He ended the review by saying that "new playable characters are worth exploring and the tweaks to the formula have an impact across the entire breadth of the game."
 David Roberts from GamesRadar gave the game an 8/10, praising its diverse character classes, hilarious writing and the core combat which he stated, "has maintained the series' weird, satisfying mix of anarchic, tactical gunplay and compulsive RPG overtones".
 However, he criticised the weak story, as well as non-drastic changes when compared with Borderlands 2.
 He described the general experience as "a hilarious, fan-focused continuation of the series' core values, but lacking any true evolution, which made it a fun diversion rather than a meaningful new chapter."

 Vince Ingenito from IGN gave the game an 8/10.
 He praised the gearing options and the low-gravity mechanics, which made the game "a fresh experience".
 He also praised the entertaining Jack-focused story, but criticised its poor pacing.
 Jessica Conditt from Joystiq gave the game a 7/10, praising its new gameplay mechanics, well-defined classes, as well as the interesting and comedic bosses encountered and unique environments, but criticising the confusing level design, frustrating death and predictable missions which lack variety.
 Evan Lahti from PCGamer gave the game a 77/100, praising its new gameplay features, which he stated had brought novelty and a gracefulness to Borderlands' combat, but criticising the mission design, which seldom made use of the gameplay mechanics introduced in Pre-Sequel.
 He stated that "The Pre-Sequel feels like a super-sized Borderlands 2 DLC.
 While the new setting, classes, and weapon types reinvigorate the experience, The Pre-Sequel doesn't deviate much from the feel and format of Borderlands 2."